graphile/graphile.github.io/src/pages/postgraphile/postgresql-schema-design.md

 Why would we choose to create a new table in the `forum_example_private` schema instead of just adding columns to `forum_example.person`?
 There are a couple of answers to this question.
-The first and most fundamental is seperation of concerns.
+The first and most fundamental is separation of concerns.
 By moving `email` and `password_hash` to a second table we make it much harder to accidently select those values when reading `forum_example.person`.
 Also, users will not have the permission to directly